zitlallyalmazan/Final-Project/1-topic.md

 * They can be pretty slow when performing arithmetic operations on their elements.
 * They use more disk space because of their under-the-hood implemntation.

+# Problem to solve

+The linked list is a usefule data structure providing similar functionality to an array, but in a dynamic package.
+Similar to BST, values in a linked list are wrapped in an instance of a 'node' class containing a pointer, allowing the whole list to be linked together by distributed references.